rgeraldporter/inquiry-monad/README.md

 The advantage over a Promise chain is that the original subject and each individual function return is retained through the chain of `.inquire` calls, giving observability over the chain.

-Additionally, this gives the ability to contain Promises better, in a more functional-friendly style.
+Additionally, this gives the ability to better handle Promises by containing them within Inquiry, giving greater control over potential side-effects.

 ## Comparing to `Either` or `Validation`

-For those who might wish to compare to a conventional `Either` (`Left`/`Right`) monad or `Validation` (`Failure`/`Success`) applicative functor in functional programming, here are some advantages brought by using Inquiry:
+For those from a background in functional programming who might wish to compare to a conventional `Either` (`Left`/`Right`) monad or `Validation` (`Failure`/`Success`) applicative functor, here are some advantages brought by using Inquiry API:

 -   Inquiry aggregates **all** results, and does not eliminate positive results when a negative one is acquired
 -   Inquiry can run functions against both `Pass` and `Fail` lists
 -   Inquiry always retains the original subject rather than transforming it
 -   Inquiry is designed to be an expressive, easily understood API, to be learned with little or no previous functional programming experience requirement
--   While Inquiry is opinionated and has many "`Fail`-first" methods, additional methods are provided that allow for a less opinionated usage
+-   While Inquiry is opinionated and has many "`Fail`-first" methods, additional methods are provided that allow for a less opinionated usage if desired

 # Question, Questionset & Receipt